EkhlasMridhaShimul/LudoGame/README.md

+#Ludo Game
-It is a simple multiplayer ludo game developed with javascript and html.
+It is a multiplayer Ludo game developed with raw javascript.